schadenfred/proscrypt-koans/README.md

 ## koan 1.5: Fork these koans

-Log into your GitHub account and fork these koans.
+For the purpose of these koans, you may think of forking as the same thing as copying it.
+Log into your GitHub account and fork this repo into your account.

 When you can navigate to: